sipeed/sipeed_wiki/docs/hardware/en/tang/tang-primer-20k/examples/lite/blink.md

 end
 ```

-Combined the codes above, it becomes like this:
+Combined with the codes above, it goes like this:

 ```v
 module led(